This is part 4 of 4 of the Blogging For Beginners series.

 Shareaholic is a social media plugin.
 You can see it at work if you scroll to the end of this blog post.
 I’ve also included a little screenshot so that you can see how it looks like.

 I love it and use it because it comes with a cute “sharing is caring” prompt that I personally like – friendly and cute!
+Update: I now use Social Warfare, which is much easier to use without slowing down my site.

 I use this for two functions: Firstly as a social media sharing plugin which you can see on the left.